 Lumley Castle was originally a manor house built in the 14th century by Ralph Lumley.
 Upon Ralph’s return from the wars in Scotland, the house was converted into a castle.
 However, after being involved in a plot to overthrow King Henry IV, Ralph was sentenced to death, ultimately losing his lands to the Earl of Somerset.

-In 1421 the castle was retuned to the Lumley family when Sir Ralph’s grandson Thomas became the owner.
-During the 19th century the caste was used as a residence for University College, Durham.
-The castle was sold by University College in the 1960’s so they could fund halls of residence in central Durham, so all students could stay on the same site.
-In 1976 management of the castle was handed over to No Ordinary Hotels, however it’s still owned by Lord Scarborough.
+In 1421 the castle was returned to the Lumley family when Sir Ralph’s grandson Thomas became the owner.
+During the 19th century, the castle was used as a residence for University College, Durham.
+The castle was sold by University College in the 1960s so they could fund halls of residence in central Durham, so all students could stay on the same site.
+In 1976 management of the castle was handed over to No Ordinary Hotels, however, it’s still owned by Lord Scarborough.

 Today it’s a stunning castle hotel, and also a picturesque backdrop for Durham County Cricket Club’s cricket ground.

-All rooms include en-suite, with flat screen TV, and free wireless internet.
-Room choices include Courtyard singles and doubles, four poster bedrooms, and executive bedrooms.
+All rooms include an en-suite, with a flat-screen TV, and free wireless internet.
+Room choices include Courtyard singles and doubles, four-poster bedrooms, and executive bedrooms.
 If you want to experience complete luxury, the hotel also offers the King James Suite.
-It has a 20ft high four poster Queen Anne Bed, a reception room, en-suite with jacuzzi, fresh flowers and champagne, and spectacular views over the surrounding parkland.
+It has a 20ft high four-poster Queen Anne Bed, a reception room, en-suite with jacuzzi, fresh flowers and champagne, and spectacular views over the surrounding parkland.

 There are also many attractions and places to go whilst staying at Lumley, such as Alnwick Castle & Gardens, Beamish Museum, and Hadrian’s Wall among many others.

 - Courtyard Double Rooms from £99.00